crisperdue/prooftoys-site/content/Logical-axioms-and-theorems.md

 ---
-title: Key logic facts
-draft: true
----

----
 title: 'Logic facts'
 date: 2019-02-11T19:27:37+10:00
 weight: 6
 ---

-# Lists of axioms and theorems of the logic
+# Axioms and theorems of the logic

 Tautologies are not listed here.